 Carotenoids in our skin

 When we eat the carotenoids, they transport and deposit in different tissues in our bodies, including our skin.
-And that amount can also be measured.

 These studies also show that stress factors like sunlight, pollution, smoke, and disease (even just a cold) drastically decrease the carotenoid levels in our skin.
 Showing again their protective role against free radicals.
 The more stress, the larger depletion of carotenoids.
 And the greater need for consuming more.